 Looking south into BC from the Yukon, at the Yukon & British Columbia border

-The Cassiar Highway from the Yukon/B.C. border to Boya Lake was a bit rough.
+The Cassiar Highway south of the Yukon border to Boya Lake was a bit rough.
 Not as bone-jarring as the section of Alaska Highway from Destruction Bay to Beaver Creek though.

 As always, we were happy campers at Boya Lake, our favourite provincial park in British Columbia.
 When we arrived in the early afternoon, it was a bit overcast.